NYUMedML/CNN_design_for_AD/README.md

 # Generalizable deep learning model for early Alzheimer’s disease detection from structural MRIs
 This repository contains code for a medical [paper](https://www.nature.com/articles/s41598-022-20674-x) and a machine learning [paper](http://proceedings.mlr.press/v116/liu20a) on deep learning for dementia.
-In the medical [paper](https://www.nature.com/articles/s41598-022-20674-x), we compared the deep learning model with volume/thickness models.
+In the medical [paper](https://www.nature.com/articles/s41598-022-20674-x), we compared the deep learning model with volume/thickness models on external independent cohort from [NACC](https://naccdata.org/).
 The volume and thickness data are extracted using the Freesurfer and quality controled by radiologists.

 If you would like to access the volume and thickness data as well as the subject and scan ID, please download it from the [/Data](https://github.com/NYUMedML/CNN_design_for_AD/tree/master/Data) folder.
 <p float="left" align="center">